2decomp-fft/2decomp-fft/README.md

 #### EVEN

 This preprocessor variable is not valid for GPU builds.
 It leads to padded alltoall operations.
+This preprocessor variable is driven by the CMake on/off variable `EVEN`.

 #### OVERWRITE